crate/cratedb-examples/topic/machine-learning/automl/README.md

 with PyCaret to automatically create high-performing machine learning models.

 The tutorials and examples focus on being easy to understand and use.
-They should be a good starting point for your own projects.
+They are a good starting point for your own projects.

 ## About PyCaret